mkudija/mkudija.github.io/reading-notes/_md/2023-11-26-The Appalling Strangeness of the Mercy of God.md

 - "This life is short, and it is merely the qualifying exam for the real thing."
 (182)
 - "I try to remember that I should be glad of the opportunities to unite my sufferings with Christ.
 Then, when Ia actually feel miserable, this all goes right out the window.
 It's tedious."
 (183)
 - "The Protestants have an utterly ahistorical view of reality."
 (186, cf. *[[~An Essay on the Development of Christian Doctrine#^d8ecc8]]*)
-- " I am even just a little bit impatient to see heaven."
+- "I am even just a little bit impatient to see heaven."
 (201)
 - "My mother was a [[Stoicism|stoic]], and I took after her somewhat in this regard.
 I admire it a lot.
 But don't let it substitute for Christian hope and joy."
 (204)
 - "This life is short and heave is the point, so why not get on with the main point.
 I trust that the way God arranges life is always the best way."
 (207)